Welcome

 Germany and the Republic of Congo: Bilateral relations

-There is a low level of economic relations between Germany and the Republic of the Congo, but the Congo is seeking to change that.
-First and foremost, the tourism sector has potential.
-The national parks in particular, which are rich in biodiversity, are to play a major role in this.
-The Nouabalé-Ndoki National Park in the far north of the country receives financial support from the German Kreditanstalt für Wiederaufbau (KfW) as part of the Sangha Trinational conservation project (UNESCO natural World Heritage site).
+The Nouabalé-Ndoki National Park in the far north of the country receives financial support from the German Kreditanstalt für Wiederaufbau (KfW) as part of the Sangha Trinational conservation project, a UNESCO project to preserve natural World Heritage.
 The Odzala National Park receives funding within the context of the Legacy Landscape Fund.